Professional 3D Scanners • EinScan • REV1 TECH

 Structure Sensor Pro and similar iPad-based depth sensors are the entry-level O&P digital workflow option — useful when budget is the binding constraint and accuracy expectations are modest (~1–2 mm depth-sensor class).
 The Medixa lands with a materially tighter accuracy class (RMS < 0.3 mm), purpose-built clinical scan presets, movement compensation, a 5 MP texture camera that captures pen marks alongside geometry, and standalone wireless operation (no iPad tethering or app dependency).
 Pick Structure when the goal is “test digital capture cheaply”; pick the Medixa when you are building a production O&P workflow that needs to scale across a full clinic patient mix.

-Is Rev1 Technologies an authorized EinScan / Shining 3D dealer in the United States?
+Is Rev1 Technologies an authorized EinScan / SHINING 3D dealer in the United States?

 Yes.
-Rev1 Technologies is an Authorized EinScan Reseller and a factory-trained Shining 3D support partner, based in Auburn Hills, Michigan.
+Rev1 Technologies is an Authorized EinScan Reseller and a factory-trained SHINING 3D support partner, based in Auburn Hills, Michigan.
 Clinical application review, O&P CAD/CAM integration planning, on-site or remote operator training, calibration assistance, and engineering consultation are delivered from the US — not from grey-market importers or unauthorized resellers.
 Volume, education, and clinic-bundle pricing are available on quote.

 What does Rev1's installation, training, and post-sale support include for the Medixa?

 Rev1 supports Medixa buyers from quote through production.
-Pre-sale: clinical patient-mix audit, scan-preset validation against your case types, O&P CAD/CAM integration planning, freight planning.
+Pre-sale: clinical patient-mix audit, scan-preset validation against your case types, O&P CAD/CAM integration planning, and freight planning.
 At install: scanner verification on arrival, scan-profile setup, walkthrough on the onboard touchscreen workflow, and a first-patient session on a representative clinical region.
 Post-sale: phone and video support, authorized service routing, firmware updates, and clinical guidance from Auburn Hills, Michigan — so warranty service does not route through grey-market channels and your clinic stays productive.

 Ready for answers?